 This course introduces the application of GIS for social science to students.
-It covers topics of qualitative and mixed-mode GIS, alongside the technical aspects of social science GIS.
-Students will also be exposed to case studies of election and tourism management in regards to GIS.
+It covers topics of qualitative and mixedmode GIS, alongside the technical aspects of social science GIS.
+Students will also be exposed to case studies of election and tourism management in regard to GIS.